Indus Valley Civilisation UPSC Notes – Phases, Important Sites, Features

 Administration

-• Evidence of complex decision-making in Harappan society is seen in the uniformity of artefacts like pottery, seals, weights, and bricks
+• Evidence of complex decision-making in Harappan society is seen in the uniformity of artifacts like pottery, seals, weights, and bricks

 • Some archaeologists believe there were no rulers and society was egalitarian.